 Step 3: Place one horizontal strip above and one below the first horizontal strip.
 You should now have 3 horizontal dough strips.

 Step 4: Take the right end of the middle horizontal strip and flip it over itself.
-Place a vertical strip next to the first vertical strip.
-Fold the horizontal strip back and over the vertical one.
+Place a vertical strip next to the first vertical strip, then fold it back.

 Step 5: Repeat these steps with the left end of the middle horizontal strip.
 You should at this point now have weaved in 6 lattice pieces.